macwoj/interview_prep/devops/networking.md

 - Asymmetric encryption (RSA, ECDSA) is used only during the handshake for key exchange and authentication
 - Symmetric encryption (AES, ChaCha20) is used for the actual data transfer due to its speed and efficiency

-Let me know if you want this turned into a diagram or command-level walk-through.

 ---

 ## 🔹 **DNS (Domain Name System)**